Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Compared with SPY (-22.4 days) in the period of the last 3 years, the maximum DrawDown of -17.3 days is higher, thus better.
+• Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum drop from peak to valley of -17.3 days of Coca-Cola is higher, thus better.

 MaxDuration: